progenetix/bycon/services/doc/intervalFrequencies.md

 #### Response

-Results are provides in a JSON Beacon v2 response, inside the `response.results` array.
+Results are provides in a JSON Beacon v2 response, inside the `results` array.
 Each frequency set is provided as object, with the single bin frequencies in `interval_frequencies`.

-For the usual "single frequency set" use case this would result in a possible direct access to the frequecy list at `response.results[0].interval_frequencies`.
+For the usual "single frequency set" use case this would result in a possible direct access to the frequecy list at `results[0].interval_frequencies`.

 ```
 {